 Sandra D. Jackson-Dumont is the Kayla Skinner Deputy Director for Education and Public Programs /adjunct curator in the Modern and Contemporary Art Department at the Seattle Art Museum.
 She oversees the curation of experiences for the museum's collection and exhibitions that engage broad audiences through the development, implementation and promotion of a diverse platform of innovative educational, film and public programming.
 Jackson-Dumont is also an independent writer/curator/cultural producer.

-Perri Lynch is an artist working with combined techniques in sound, light, sculpture and image.
+Perri Howard is an artist working with combined techniques in sound, light, sculpture and image.
 Her studio practice and public artworks explore the relationship between human perception and sense of place.

 Billy O'Neill is vice president of Chihuly Studio.
 He currently serves on the Executive Board of Directors of the Seattle International Film Festival and Advisory Boards for the Seattle Sounders and The Vera Project.

 Vivian Phillips currently serves as the director of marketing and communications for Seattle Theatre Group

 , where she oversees the marketing, communications and social media engagement for three historic theatres in Seattle.
 She is also an adjunct professor at Seattle University teaching persuasive communications in the MFA Arts Leadership program and chairs the Seattle University College of Arts and Sciences Leadership Council.
 Vivian has executive produced for the stage and led marketing and outreach campaigns for large touring Broadway productions and served as director of communications for Mayor Paul Schell.
 She currently serves on the boards of Arts Corps, Washington State Building for the Arts Advisory Council, the Africa Contemporary Arts Consortium, and the King County Civic Television Citizen Advisory Committee, and is an award-winning producer and host of arts focused television programs.